ciencialatitud0/EPIC_3/EPIC_3/info/programme.md

 <img src="https://github.com/ciencialatitud0/EPIC_3/assets/30240951/a042b511-6b01-4999-ac91-13b08d20e177" alt="alt text" width="400px">

+**Abstract:**
+Today computers and computation is part of everyday life and one of the essential components of science.
+To name some examples, our mobile phones are more sophisticated computers than the first PCs, our IDs tend to be digital, everyone has emails and most people have mobile banks.
+In the last few months the new artificial intelligence (AI) softwares have generated much attention, however AI has been behind many computer applications for several years.
+Computation in the sciences has had a long history since the planning of the first Moon Landing in the 1960 to todays most advanced supercomputers.
+One of the obvious fields of scientific computing is the more and more complex theoretical computer simulations that drive the development of supercomputers.
+Another important fields are the computers that power the instruments of experimental research.
+For example, the brains of modern radio telescopes and large particle accelerators are supercomputers as well.
+In addition, to taking and generating data it is also essential to have the tools to analyse, visualise and disseminate this data.
+Having a good knowledge of computing these days can open the doors for working in sciences, in industry and in public offices.

+**About the Speaker:** PhD in Astrophysics from Swinburne University of Technology.

 ### 09h20 - 10h00: Clara Rojas, PhD (Yachay Tech, Ecuador) - Analysis of the generalized Starobinsky inflationary model